-Allan Clayton studied at St John’s College, Cambridge and at the Royal Academy of Music in London.
+Allan Clayton is established as one of the most exciting and sought after singers of his generation.
+He studied at St John’s College, Cambridge and at the Royal Academy of Music in London.
 An Associate of the Royal Academy of Music and former BBC New Generation Artist from 2007-2009, his awards include “The Queen’s Commendation for Excellence” and a Borletti-Buitoni Trust Fellowship.